Home U.S. Labor Laws Maryland Labor Laws

 These wage structures aim to support employment opportunities for young workers and those in training programs, while ensuring compliance with state and federal laws.

-- Administrative Employees: Earn at least $455 per week, perform non-manual tasks related to business operations, and exercise discretion in decision-making.
+Administrative employees: Must earn at least $684 per week.
+Must perform non-manual tasks related to business operations.
+Must exercise actual discretion in day-to-day decisions.

-- Employees Over 62: Exempt if they work less than 25 hours per week.
+Employees over 62: Exempt from overtime if working fewer than 25 hours per week.

-- Service Industry Workers: Employees in establishments like bowling alleys and hotels may be exempt if they work less than 48 hours per week.
+Service industry workers: Employees in establishments like bowling alleys may be exempt if working fewer than 48 hours per week.

 Track overtime to the minute and save thousands with Workyard